Vanessa Hessler: Acting

 Hessler appeared in the 2005 film Christmas in Miami (Italian: Natale a Miami), along with Christian De Sica, and consequently her popularity soared.
 She plays Greek princess, Irina, in the 2008 Asterix at the Olympic Games (French: Astérix aux Jeux Olympiques), a film that also stars Clovis Cornillac, Alain Delon, and Gérard Depardieu.
 She also plays the leading female role in For A Night of Love (Italian: Per una notte d'amore), which was filmed in Italy and released in 2008 as a two-part TV special, likewise in Cenerentola (2011) and One Thousand and One Nights: Aladdin and Sherazade (2012) (Italian: Le mille e una notte: Aladino e Sherazade).

 Personal life

 Hessler said that she had a "very beautiful love story" over a four-year period with Mutassim Gaddafi, one of the sons of Muammar Gaddafi, who was killed with his father following a U.N.-sanctioned airstrike and rebel ambush on Gaddafi's convoy in Libya, also in 2011.
 Hessler also stated the West had made a mistake in backing the rebels who ended Muammar Gaddafi's 42-year reign.
 "We, France and the United Kingdom, financed the rebels but people don't know what they are doing," Hessler told Italian magazine Diva e Donna, adding that she was disgusted by what happened in Libya and that "the Gaddafi family is not how they are being depicted, they are normal people".

 Hessler is Catholic but considers herself a non-practicing believer.
-She had a daughter, born on November 25, 2015, with her partner, producer Gianni Nunnari.
+She had a daughter, born on November 25, 2015, with her partner, producer Gianni Nunnari, who is twenty-nine years her senior.